Lagbana/lagbana.github.io/README.md

 # Horiseon Web Services
 This is a fictional web services provider.
-The goal with this project is to learn how to write CSS with a focus on maximum user accessibility.
+The goal of this project was to learn how to write CSS with a focus on maximum user accessibility.

 ## Authors
 - Carleton University Bootcamp Instructor (R.M.)